 This therapist has indicated that they belong to an Accredited Register.

 Concessions offered for

-I am willing to offer concessions for students or low income clients upon proof of status.
+I am willing to offer concessions for students, clients who are on a low income or who are unemployed upon proof of status.
 Prices available upon application.